jiachaochen/guestbook/README.md

 # guestbook
 A Simple guestbook.
-Content is updated by using AJAX
+Content is updated by using AJAX.